 - Air Flow: The air flow conditions, as a percentage of the normalized air flow, that will cause a fault to be reported.
-If the installation site flow conditions vary significantly, it is recommended that the Major High and Major Low parameters are set closer to their limits. - Major High: The level of air flow considered to be so far above normal as to require urgent attention. - Minor High: The level of air flow considered to be above normal but not urgent. - Minor Low: The level of air flow considered to be below normal but not urgent. - Major Low: The level of air flow considered to be so far below normal as to require urgent attention. - Significant Flow Change: The amount of airflow change at which an event is recorded in the event log. - Delay: The length of time between the air flow fault threshold being reached and the fault relay operation. - Pipes in Use: The pipes that are actually being used.
+If the installation site flow conditions vary significantly, it is recommended that the Major High and Major Low parameters are set closer to their limits. - Major High: The level of air flow considered to be so far above normal as to require urgent attention. - Minor High: The level of air flow considered to be above normal but not urgent. - Minor Low: The level of air flow considered to be below normal but not urgent. - Major Low: The level of air flow considered to be so far below normal as to require urgent attention. - Significant Flow Change: The amount of airflow change at which an event is recorded in the event log. - Delay: The length of time between the air flow fault threshold being reached and the fault relay operation. - Valve Test: The time interval between automatic tests of the scanning valves. - Pipes in Use: The pipes that are actually being used.
 Refer to Section 3.3 on page 15 for further information. - Aspirator: Select the required Aspirator Speed setting 1 through 10, as determined using ASPIRE.

-5.5.7 Filter Option
+5.5.8 Filter Option